fukboi69420/AutoInstalls/README.md

 7. make install installs the program by copying the binaries into the correct places as defined by ./configure and the Makefile

 8. ./configure is a script responsible for getting ready to build the software on your specific system.

+# usage

+pretty simple all you are doing is executing .sh files with sh PROGRAM.sh or chmod +x -> ./PROGRAM.sh Chmod is a command that allows you to change the permissions on a file or directory.
+It can be used to give certain users access to certain files or directories, or to restrict access to certain files or directories.